-D&T Textiles: Marvelous Monsters
+D&T Textiles: Terrific Trainers

-Section 1: Key Vocabu lary Tier 3 vocabulary Definition Embroidery Decorating fabric using thread and a needle to create a pattern Fleece A soft, warm, knitted fabric.
-Non Woven Fabric Fabric created by bonding fibres together using pressure, heat or adhesive Knitted Fabric created with rows of loops that interlock with each other Sequin A decorative, reflective piece of plastic that can be sewn onto a product Button A component that is sewn onto a textile item for decoration or functional purposes.
-Can be many different shapes, sizes and colours.
-Tailors Chalk A thin, triangle shaped chalk that is used to mark fabric.
+Section 1: Key Vocabulary Tier 3 vocabulary Definition Embroidery Decorating fabric using thread and a needle to create a pattern Non Woven Fabric Fabric created by bonding fibres together using pressure, heat or adhesive Eyelet A hole to thread your shoelaces through.
+Often made from metal.
+Sequin A decorative, reflective piece of plastic that can be sewn onto a product Transfer paint Can be painted onto paper.
+The design can then be transferred to synthetic fabric using the iron or heat press.
+Synthetic Man Made, a fabric that does not come from a natural source.
 Back Stitch A stitch that can be used for decorative purposes or to secure stitches at the start or end of seam.
 Oversewing A stitch where the thread goes over the edge of the fabric to hold the pieces together securely and neatly.
+Tier 2 vocabulary Definition

 Tier 2 vocabulary Definition Sculpture A 3D form, can be made from many different materials.
-Template A paper shape that shows the exact size of fabric that needs to be cut out
+Template A paper shape that shows the exact size of fabric that needs to be cut out Prototype A practice version of a new design to check how successful it might be and help to get ideas on how they might be further improved.